 Oh, and you’ll want numbers to go with those examples.
-If you make a claim, you need to back it up with quantifiable data that visibly measures your success.
+If you make a claim, you need to back it up with quantifiable data like budget savings, ratings, and percentages that visibly measure your success.

 Putting those two tips together means providing context for what you did to improve customer relations alongside numbers that give measurable weight to your impact.